chriskrycho/v5.chriskrycho.com/site/journal/2024/Async Rust Complexity.md

 I understand why.
 What defaults do you pick, and why, and how does that impact the ecosystem?
 (Does picking something imply other approaches are bad—even if no one intends that?)
 But: it is still a problem from the perspective of someone trying to learn this part of the language.

+The difference between *can choose* and *must choose* is really, really significant.
+We should figure out what it would look like to ship a reasonable default executor so that the out of the box experience is *good*, and people can opt into other choices *when they need them*.

-Of course, having a good chapter in the official book might help, so I will now get back to working on that.
+Of course, having a good chapter in the official book might also help, so I will now get back to working on that.

 [sc]: https://en.wikipedia.org/wiki/Structured_concurrency